cuhksam/emnlp2019.github.io/_pages/participants.md

 ## Oral, Poster, and Remote Presentations

-In case you are having a talk or poster at the EMNLP-IJCNLP 2019 main conference, or you are planning to give a remote presentation instead, see our all [instructions for presenters](./participants/presentation/).
+In case you are having a talk or poster at the main conference, or you are planning to give a remote presentation instead, see our [instructions for presenters](./participants/presentation/).